Definition of Paronomasia

 - Homonymic – These words include both homographs and homophones.

 - Compound – These contain two or more puns in a sentence.

 - Recursive – In these, the second part of a pun depends upon the meaning of the first.

 These are actually puns and used in non-phonetic texts.
-Visual paronomasia includes the “4 Pics 1 Word” word game where players are supposed to look at four pictures and guess the word that they are in common.
+Visual paronomasia includes the “4 Pics 1 Word” word game, where players are supposed to look at four pictures and guess the word that they have in common.

 Paronomasia underscores the expertise of writers and their characters.
 From Jesus Christ to Shakespeare, examples of paronomasia have been crafted to create rhetorical effect.

 William Shakespeare is probably the most renowned punster in literature.
-Here the word, “tied” is used thrice as homophonic paronomasia, giving different meanings in three different places.
+Here the word “tied” is used three times as homophonic paronomasia, giving different meanings in three different places.
 Similarly, the word “son” is King Edward IV, not the weather of York.

 “When Thou hast done, Thou hast not done for I have more.

 That at my death Thy Son

 Shall shine as he shines now, and heretofore